Minority Business Development Agency, Commerce.

 (a) Reasonableness, Allowability and Allocability of Proposed Program Costs.
 All of the proposed program costs expenditures should be discussed and the budget line-item narrative must match the proposed budget.
 Fringe benefits and other percentage item calculations should match the proposed budget line-item and narrative (5 points);

 (c) Performance-Based Budgeting.
-The extent to which the line-item budget and budget narrative relate to the accomplishment of the MBEC programmatic requirements and performance measures (i.e., performance-based budgeting) (10 points).
+The extent to which the line-item budget and budget narrative relate to the accomplishment of the MBEC work requirements and performance measures (i.e., performance-based budgeting) (10 points).

-Proposals with non-Federal cost sharing exceeding 20% of the total project costs will be awarded bonus points on the following scale: more than 20%—less than 25% = 1 point; 25% or more—less than 30% = 2 points; 30% or more—less than 35% = 3 points; 35% or more—less than 40% = 4 points; and Start Printed Page 1856140% or more = 5 points.
-Non-Federal cost sharing of at least 20% is required under the MBEC Program.
-Non-Federal cost sharing is the portion of the total project cost not borne by the Federal Government and may be met by the applicant by any one or more of the following four means (or a combination thereof): (1) client fees; (2) cash contributions; (3) non-cash applicant contributions; or, (4) third party in-kind contributions.
+Bonus for Non-Federal Cost Sharing (maximum of 5 points): Proposals with non-federal cost sharing exceeding 20% of the total project costs will be awarded bonus points on the following scale: more than 20%-less than 25% = 1 point; 25% or more-less than 30% = 2 points; 30% or more-less than 35% = 3 points; 35% or more-less than 40% = 4 points; and 40% or more = 5 points.
+Non-federal cost sharing of at least 20% is required under the MBEC Program.
+Non-federal cost sharing is the portion of the total project cost not borne by the Federal Government and may be met by the applicant in any one or more of the following four means (or a combination thereof): (1) Client fees; (2) cash contributions; (3) non-cash applicant contributions; or, (4) third party in-kind contributions.

-Oral presentations are held only when requested by MBDA.
-This action may be initiated for the top two (2) ranked applications for a project and will be applied on a consistent basis for each project competition.
+Oral presentations are optional and held only when requested by MBDA.
+This action may be initiated for the top two (2) ranked applications for each project and will be applied on a consistent basis for each project competition.
 Oral presentations will be used to establish a final evaluation and ranking.

 The applicant's presentation will be evaluated as to the extent to which the presentation demonstrates: